Kyle772/Portfolio-site/README.md

-This is a multi blog built using Google AppEngine.
-This is a project that was built for my Udacity Full stack nano degree.

-This blog features a functioning login systm as well as user permissions for blog and commment editing, posting, deleting and liking.

-To get the project started just run dev_appserver.py . at the app.yaml directory

-or visit https://udacity-blog-151701.appspot.com to see it live!
+This is the public repo for my current website using Google Appengine, Jinja, and python.

+This is routinely updated to add back-end features to the website largely for my own ease of use.
+I commit regularly and typically add features as I come up with them.

+Current todo:
+    Add admin dashboard for the unnamed CMS that I am building for the site.
+    Fill in content and pages
+    Add projects tab
+    build portfolio page for the hidden back-end features on the site

+Feel free to look around!
+Any feedback or comments can be directed to Contact@KyleDiggs.com